 Step 3: Restore from your backup

-Now you are ready to copy the data you backed up onto your new device, depending on which backup method you used (find the relevant one below).
+Now you're ready to copy the data you backed up on to your new device, depending on which backup method you used (find the relevant one below).

 When the restore process is complete, your device will restart.